macCesar/purgeTSS/README.md

 ## Some key features of PurgeTSS
 - Provides more than 5000 [Tailwind-like utility classes](https://tailwindcss.com/) ready to use in your projects.
-- It generates a clean `app.tss` file with only the classes used in your project by parsing all your XML files from the `Views` folder.
+- It generates a clean `app.tss` file with only the classes used in your project by parsing all your XML files.
 - You can customize any of the default classes through a simple configuration file, or you can create new *just-in-time* classes with arbitrary values within the `Views`.
 - You can easily use Font Awesome, Material Design, Boxicons and LineIcons fonts in `Labels` and `Buttons`.
 - Includes an Animation module to apply a 2D Matrix animation or transformation to any element or to an `Array` of elements.